lukasmoellerch/SwiftUI-Formatted-Text/README.md

 # SwiftUI-Formatted-Text
-A simple proof-of-concept SwiftUI application that renders an HTML-like language using SwiftUI Text elements.
+A simple proof-of-concept SwiftUI application that renders a HTML-like language using SwiftUI Text elements.

 ## Description
 Goal of this project is to test the described proof-of-concept.
 In the moment both the parser and the renderer are fairly